beakerandjake/advent-of-code-runner/README.md

 ```

 ### `autosolve`
 Runs the code for the next puzzle which has not had a correct answer submitted.
 Performs the same behavior as the `solve` command, without requiring your to input the day or the level.
-This command is very useful if you solve advent of code puzzles in order.
+This command is very useful if you solve puzzles in order.

 ```
 npm run autosolve